Open Lending Corporation (LPRO) Shares Up Despite Recent Market Volatility

 LPRO’s Market Performance

-The stock of Open Lending Corporation (LPRO) has seen a -1.84% decrease in the past week, with a -29.58% drop in the past month, and a -2.80% fall in the past quarter.
-The volatility ratio for the week is 4.00%, and the volatility levels for the past 30 days are at 6.38% for LPRO.
-The simple moving average for the last 20 days is -15.16% for LPRO stock, with a simple moving average of -22.67% for the last 200 days.
+LPRO stock saw a decrease of -3.17% in the past week, with a monthly decline of -23.44% and a quarterly a decrease of -2.18%.
+The volatility ratio for the week is 5.60%, and the volatility levels for the last 30 days are 6.46% for Open Lending Corporation (LPRO).
+The simple moving average for the last 20 days is -12.02% for LPRO stock, with a simple moving average of -23.81% for the last 200 days.

 Analysts’ Opinion of LPRO